Syllabus

 of the statute, which at first blush appears to be a permissive provision

 for the employer’s and the public’s benefit.
-An employer may impose
+An employer may impose as

-in the workplace,” §12113(b), with “direct threat” being defined
+the workplace,” §12113(b), with “direct threat” being defined by the

-which cannot be eliminated by reasonable accommodation,” §12111(3);
+be eliminated by reasonable accommodation,” §12111(3); see also 29 CFR

-see also 29 CFR § 1630.2(r) (1998).
-The Government urges us to read
+§ 1630.2(r) (1998).
+The Government urges us to read subsections (a) and

-subsections (a) and (b) together to mean that when an employer would
+(b) together to mean that when an employer would impose any safety qualification

-to screen out individuals with disabilities, the application of the
+standard, however specific, tending to screen out individuals with disabilities,

-requirement must satisfy the ADA’s “direct threat” criterion, see
+the application of the requirement must satisfy the ADA’s “direct threat”

-criterion ordinarily requires “an individualized assessment of the
+That criterion ordinarily requires “an individualized assessment of the

 individual’s present ability to safely perform the essential functions

-of the job,” 29 CFR § 1630.2(r) (1998), “based on medical or other
+of the job,” 29 CFR § 1630.2(r) (1998), “based on medical or other objective

-objective evidence,” Bragdon, 524 U.S., at 649 (citing School
+evidence,” Bragdon, 524 U.S., at 649 (citing School

 Bd. of Nassau Cty. v.
-Arline, 480 U.S. 273, 288 (1987)); see
+Arline, 480 U.S. 273, 288 (1987)); see 29

-29 CFR § 1630.2(r) (1998) (assessment of direct threat “shall be
+CFR § 1630.2(r) (1998) (assessment of direct threat “shall be based on

-medical knowledge and/or on the best available objective evidence”).[15]
+knowledge and/or on the best available objective evidence”).[15]

 Albertsons answers essentially that even assuming the Government has